 Ever since its Christmas Day release in 1998, this film has garnered a cult following for the comedy, gore and unforgettable cast.
 High school is traumatic enough, but imagine witnessing your teachers being controlled extra-terrestrial parasites to prey on the students.
 A group of high school students finds themselves responsible for being the only thing standing between life and death for themselves and their community.
 Robert Rodriguez’s directorial work grossed $40.3 million at the US box office.

-Battle Royale is a horror version of the dystopian action thriller film The Hunger Games (2012).
+Battle Royale is the original version of the dystopian action thrillers that utilize a “battle royale” plot like the film The Hunger Games (2012).
 In Japan, a group of students are forced by the government to compete in a deadly game on a deserted island, where only one survivor gets to leave.
 Every student takes a different approach, as some use their wit and sexuality to their murderous advantage, while others are merely trying to escape the horrendous circumstances without any violence.
 However, they come to learn that some violence is necessary for survival.

 Losing your virginity is different for everyone.
 Some wait for a romantic partner to make love with, while others rely on liquor and porn to equip them with the knowledge to do the deed.
 For the teenagers at Cherry Falls High School, being a virgin means you are more likely to be the next victim of a diabolical serial killer’s attack.
 Students take their lives into their own hands and organize a sex party in which all virgins can lose their virginity and no longer be targets of the senseless slashings.